 E. Stanley Jones wrote, “Don’t bear trouble, use it.
 Take whatever happens—justice and injustice, pleasure and pain, compliment and criticism—take it up into the purpose of your life and make something out of it.
 Turn it into testimony.”

 So “whatever happens,” what are you doing to honor Christ in your own unique sphere of influence, and to give Him credit for your successes and glory in your sorrows?

 If you’d like to check out some more videos from PAO, their site TheIncrease.com has some great ones.
 It’s also a terrific resource for church leaders and parents to find authentic sports heroes who walk with Jesus in humility and grace.
 If your kids or grandkids love sports, this is a great place to find athletes they can admire.

 One athlete I know and appreciate is Matt Hasselbeck, who retired after last season and is now an ESPN commentator.
 Here he tells his story and mentions Trent Dilfer, a Seattle Seahawks teammate, friend, and fellow ESPN commentator.

-Here are a couple more stories I recommend:
+Here are another story I recommend:

 “So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Corinthians 10:31).